Patrick Jennings: Honours

-He was a leading man among his co-religionists.
 He actively sought honours and was fascinated with titles, publishing an essay on knighthood.
 In 1874, he was honoured by Pope Pius IX with the Order of St. Gregory the Great, and in 1876 was made a Knight Commander of the Order of Pope Pius IX and St. Gregory the Great; he also received the Knight Grand Cross of the Order of Pius IX from Pope Leo XIII.
 He was created Knight Commander of the Order of St Michael and St George (KCMG) in 1880, and was made an honorary Doctor of Laws (LL.D.) of Dublin University in 1887.

 The town of Jennings, New South Wales, was named in his honour.